unknown989/sdl_csgame_project_template/README.md

 ## Building the Project

 ### Option 1: Not Experienced with Makefiles
 If you’re not into **Makefiles** or just want to keep it simple, just double-click the **run.bat** file and let it work its magic.
-Or you can run it from the terminal if you’re feeling fancy.
+Or you can run it from the terminal.

 ### Option 2: Experienced with Makefiles
 You know what to do. hehe